b-n/demystifying-unicode/pages/02-unicode.md

 <v-clicks>

 Unicode is a standard.
-It defeines a dictionary of `codepoints` to their character descriptions
+It defines a dictionary of `codepoints` to their character descriptions

 UTF-8 is an Encoding - defined by the Unicode Standard.